collectSPACE: Messages

 New Member

-Words cannot describe how angry, how upset I am at reading your words.
-I am a very good friend of the Shaw family and ran a search on google for news of Mrs. Shaw's trial...and found this.
+Words cannot describe how angry, how upset I am at reading this thread.
+I am a very good friend of the Shaw family and ran a search on Google for news of Mrs. Shaw's trial... and found this.

-Remember this before you go off spouting hateful words like that...family or friends of whoever you are talking about may stumble across your words.
+Remember this before you go off spouting hateful words... family or friends of whoever you are talking about may stumble across your words.
 How would you think her two sons would feel if they came across this forum and read your stupid words?
 Their mother may be taken away from them for something stupid like this!
-And you guys are JOKING about it?!
 God, I'm so upset.
 I can't believe this.

 Robert Pearlman